Tailings: Paste tailings

 Paste tailings is a modification to the conventional methods of disposal of tailings (pond storage).
-Conventional tailings slurries are composed of a low percent of solids and relatively high water content (normally ranging from 20% to 60% solids for most hard rock mining) and when deposited into the tailings pond the solids and liquids separate.
-In paste tailings the percent of solids in the tailings slurry is increased through the use of paste thickeners to produce a product where the minimal separation of water and solids occurs and the material is deposited into a storage area as a paste (with a consistency somewhat like toothpaste).
-Paste tailings has the advantage that more water is recycled in the processing plant and therefore the process is more water efficient than conventional tailings and there is a lower potential for seepage.
-However the cost of the thickening is generally higher than for conventional tailings and the pumping costs for the paste are also normally higher than for conventional tailings as positive displacement pumps are normally required to transport the tailings from the processing plant to the storage area.
-Paste tailings are used in several locations around the world including Sunrise Dam in Western Australia and Bulyanhulu Gold Mine in Tanzania.
+Conventional tailings slurries are composed of a low percent of solids and relatively high water content- normally ranging from 20% to 60% solids for most hard rock mining.
+When deposited into the tailings pond, the solids and liquids separate.
+In paste tailings the percent of solids in the tailings slurry is increased through the use of paste thickeners, in order to produce a product where the minimal separation of water and solids occurs.
+The material is then deposited into a storage area as a paste (with a consistency somewhat like toothpaste).
+Paste tailings has the advantage of being more efficient than conventional tailings, as it allows for recycling larger quantities of water.
+There is also a lower potential for seepage.
+However the cost of the thickening is generally higher than for conventional tailings and the pumping costs for the paste are also higher than for conventional tailings, as positive displacement pumps are normally required to transport the tailings from the processing plant to the storage area.
+Paste tailings are used in several locations around the world, including Sunrise Dam in Western Australia and Bulyanhulu Gold Mine in Tanzania.

 Dry stacking

-Tailings do not have to be stored in ponds or sent as slurries into oceans, rivers or streams.
-There is a growing use of the practice of dewatering tailings using vacuum or pressure filters so the tailings can then be stacked.
+Tailings do not have to be stored in ponds or sent as slurries into oceans, rivers, or streams.
+There is a growing use of the practice of dewatering tailings using vacuum or pressure filters, so the tailings can then be stacked.
 This saves water which potentially reduces the impacts on the environment in terms of a reduction in the potential seepage rates, space used, leaves the tailings in a dense and stable arrangement and eliminates the long-term liability that ponds leave after mining is finished.

-However although there are potential merits to dry stacked tailings these systems are often cost prohibitive due to increased capital cost to purchase and install the filter systems and the increase in operating costs (generally associated electricity consumption and consumables such as filter cloth) of such systems.
+Although there are potential merits to dry stacked tailings, these systems are often cost prohibitive due to increased capital cost to purchase and install the filter systems and the increase in operating costs- generally associated electricity consumption and consumables (such as filter cloth) of such systems.

 Storage in underground workings

 While disposal into exhausted open pits is generally a straightforward operation, disposal into underground voids is more complex.
 A common modern approach is to mix a certain quantity of tailings with waste aggregate and cement, creating a product that can be used to backfill underground voids and stopes.
-A common term for this is HDPF – High Density Paste Fill.
-HDPF is a more expensive method of tailings disposal than pond storage, however it has many other benefits – not just environmental but it can significantly increase the stability of underground excavations by providing a means for ground stress to be transmitted across voids – rather than having to pass around them – which can cause mining induced seismic events like that suffered previously at the Beaconsfield Mine Disaster.
+A common term for this is high-density paste fill (HDPF).
+HDPF is a more expensive method of tailings disposal than pond storage, however it has many other benefits as it can significantly increase the stability of underground excavations by providing a means for ground stress to be transmitted across voids – rather than having to pass around them – which can cause mining induced seismic events like that suffered previously at the Beaconsfield Mine Disaster.